How to create an instance

 See also: launch, Instance

 This document demonstrates various ways to create an instance with Multipass.
-While every method is a one-liner involving the command launch, each showcases a different option that you can use to get exactly the instance that you want.
+While every method is a one-liner involving the command multipass launch, each showcases a different option that you can use to get exactly the instance that you want.

 Create an instance